Gyanesh-Rao28/TaskManager_App/README.md

-# Getting Started with Create React App
+# Getting Started with TaskManager_App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was deployed in vercel:  [TaskManager_App](https://taskmanger-kappa.vercel.app/).
+You can test the webapp with the link.

-## Available Scripts
+## Available Scripts for React

 In the project directory, you can run: